bigmistqke/view.gl/README.md

 `
 ```

-Symbols are converted to unique identifiers in the shader.
+Symbols are converted to unique identifiers during the compilation of the shader.

 #### WebGL Version Support